Fred hit on head by object as Man City fans target Man Utd midfielder as he prepared to take corner | Goal.com

 There was further bad news on that front for Pep Guardiola as central defender John Stones, brought back into the team in place of Nicolas Otamendi, was forced off with an injury midway through the second half.

-Otamendi then gave his team a lifeline with a late headed goal, setting up a fraught final few minutes at the Etihad.
+Otamendi then gave his team a lifeline with a late headed goal, but United held on for a well-deserved 2-1 win.

 The derby had already taken on increased significance before the game, owing to the patchy league form of its two contestants.